top of page

 • Longer inspection periods

-Those opportunities were almost nonexistent just a few years ago.
+Those opportunities were nonexistent just 2 years ago.

 Cape Coral Housing Market Forecast

-The future direction of the Cape Coral housing market 2026 will largely depend on three factors.
+The future direction of the Cape Coral housing market 2026 will largely depend on 4 factors.

 If inventory continues rising faster than demand, pricing pressure will likely remain.